bobtfish/puppet-ethtool/README.markdown

 Only works on Linux.

-Currently only manages a (small) subset of the whole ethtool functionality.
+Currently only manages a subset of the whole ethtool functionality.

 Doesn't support puppet resource querying of resource state.